Private Student Loans as a Tool to Pay for College

 If students are smart about their debt and take their education seriously, they don’t have to be the lifelong burden that so many people try to make them out to be.
 However, because these loans are a risk, those entering into college should strongly consider there future career options and what major is necessary to obtain that career.

-It is easy to get caught up in the seemingly countless number of options when it comes to student loans.
+It is easy to get caught up in the seemingly countless number of options when it comes to the best places for student loans.
 Though this guide will mainly focus on private student loans, we will first go over how they are different from federal student loans and the basics of each.

 Federal Student Loans vs. Private Student Loans

-Federal student loans are given by the Department of Education.
+Federal student loans are given by the Department of Education, which as mentioned, is typically considered the best place for student loans.
+These usually are the student loans with the lowest interest rates.
 In order to receive these loans, students and their parents must fill out the Free Application for Federal Student Aid, or the FAFSA.
 This form takes in basic information about the financial situation of families, such as income.
 Based off of this, the government determines the Expected Family Contribution, or EFC for short.

 After the EFC is calculated, the government may offer students grants, scholarships, and/or loans.
 The lower the EFC, the more likely students are to receive need-based help in the form of scholarships and grants.
 Everyone who fills out the FAFSA will be offered some type of federal educational loan.